Civil (General) Mediation Instructions

 Please read carefully to make note of the changes per new Maryland Rules.

 1. Objections to Scheduling Order Must be Filed Within 30 Days: Per Maryland Rule 17-202(f), if one of the parties believes the need for mediation does not exist in the case, the party must file a Motion for Exemption from mediation with the Court within 30 days of the assignment date; otherwise, you will have consented to the Scheduling Order as it stands.
 Motions for Exemption must have certificates of service to all counsel and the mediator.
-If you have filed a Motion for Exemption from mediation and it has not been ruled on for more than 45 days or your mediation is scheduled for less than two weeks away, you must contact the DCM Office at 410-887-3233 to notify them.
+If you have filed a Motion for Exemption from mediation and it has not been ruled on for more than 45 days or your mediation is scheduled for less than two weeks away, you must call the DCM Office at 410-887-3233 to notify them.

 2. Scheduling and Modifying a Mediation Conference Date: Within 30 days of the assignment date on the Scheduling Order or within fifteen days after the naming of a new mediator as described in Paragraph 8, each party, through his or her counsel, is required to contact the mediator to establish a mediation conference date.
 Failure to contact the mediator will result in a mediation date being scheduled without your input.
 Once a mediation session is scheduled, you must provide two business days notice to a mediator to postpone or cancel the mediation session.
-The only way to cancel a mediation is by settling your case or receiving a granted Motion for Exemption from mediation (see Paragraph 1).
+The only way to cancel a mediation is by settling your case or receiving a granted Motion for Exemption from mediation (see paragraph one).
 Failure to provide the mediator with such notice will result in the party(ies) reimbursing the mediator the full $400 for two hours of time that the mediator reserved for conducting the mediation session.

 3. Selection and Requests to Change Mediators: Court-Appointed Mediators are designated by the court and named in the Scheduling Order.
 If a party or counsel has a conflict with the mediator in the case, a request to change the mediator must be submitted to the DCM Coordinator within 30 days after the conflict is known.
 By written request and mutual agreement of all parties, the Court-Appointed Mediator named in the Scheduling Order may be replaced with a new Court-Appointed Mediator or private mediator if submitted to the DCM Coordinator within 30 days of the assignment date.
 Mediators will not be changed after the 30 days unless there is good cause.

 4. Mediation Fees: Payment for mediation services is due prior to or at the initial mediation session.
-The fee for mediation is $200 per hour, split between/among the parties or as otherwise agreed.
+The fee for mediation is $200 per hour, split between the sides or as otherwise agreed.
 A maximum of two hours of mediation will be held and billed in each case.
 If a party wishes to continue beyond the two hours, all parties must agree and the mediation fee will remain at $200 per hour, prorated for the time.
 The parties and the mediator may also agree to end the mediation session before the expiration of two hours if all agree that no more progress is likely to be made in the mediation session.
 If parties end the mediation session before the expiration of two hours, the fee for mediation remains $400.

 5. Attendance at Mediation: It is mandatory for all attorneys and parties with actual settlement authority to attend and participate in the mediation conference.
 Parties, attorneys and adjusters are hereby notified that failure to attend and fully participate in the mediation, without further Court Order exempting such attendance, will result in the imposition of the full mediation fee and may also result in the imposition of sanctions, additional fees and costs, as well as findings of contempt with resulting penalties at a court hearing.
 Any insurance carrier, directly or indirectly involved in the outcome of the case, must designate a company representative with settlement authority to attend the mediation conference.